BenjoGreeno/oidc-oh-I-do-see/README.md

 - Sort out the checkov vulns/advisories
 - Sort out some proper testing in the pipeline.

 References - I've used a bunch of resources online as I waded through the ask.
-I definitely feel pretty defeated, regrettably.
+I definitely feel temporarily pretty defeated, regrettably.

 [Nextgeneerz](https://github.com/nexgeneerz/aws-scenario-ecs-ec2/tree/main)
 [Dev.tO](https://dev.to/)